canonical/k8s-snap/docs/src/snap/tutorial/getting-started.md

   [snapd documentation](https://snapcraft.io/docs/installing-snapd))
 - System Requirements: Your machine should have at least 40G disk space and 4G of memory
+- A system without any previous installations of containerd/docker.
+Installing either with {{product}} will cause conflicts.
+If a containerization solution is required on your system, consider [using LXD][LXD] to isolate your installation.

 ### 1. Install {{product}}